eerkela/bertrand/docs/source/content/api/types.rst

 Backends
 ^^^^^^^^
+..
+TODO: this goes in actual @generic stub
 AtomicTypes can also be marked as being generic, allowing them to serve as containers for individual backends.
 This can be done by appending an ``@generic`` decorator to its class definition, like so: